squidsoup/kiwipycon-2016-youngcoders/students.md

 ![](assets/images/gpio-numbers.png)

-XXX: description of PI, explaining GPIO

-XXX: Examples of cool inventions using the raspberry Pi.

 In this workshop, we'll be creating a Magic Door in Minecraft, using the Pi's GPIO port and some electronics components.
 This magic door will turn an LED connected to our PI on and off every time the door opens and shuts in Minecraft.

 ### Components